-What we heard Proposed Changes It's important to Each member of the Committee TAC shall conduct themselves honestly, clarify if group fairly, ethically and with integrity and be respectful of one another, Manitoba members are Hydro staff and group facilitators.
-Potential conflicts of interest must be bringing their identified reported to the Chair and will be disclosed to the group TAC. individual Clarified under group purpose section: Each member must bring the expertise or a perspectives of the organization or sector they are representing and commit collective to sharing back to the organization they represent.
-All members are required perspective from to be respectful of other TAC members and perspectives raised throughout their organization. the process.
-Consultants of the Public Utilities Board are participating as observers.
+What we heard Pr oposed Changes • It's important to clarify • Each member of the Committee TAC shall conduct themselves honestly, fairly, ethically if group members are and with integrity and be respectful of one another, Manitoba Hydro staff and group bringing their facilitators.
+Potential conflicts of interest must be identified reported to the Chair and individual expertise or will be disclosed to the group TAC. a collective • Clarified under group purpose section: Each member must bring the perspectives of the perspective from their organization or sector they are representing and commit to sharing back to the organization. organization they represent.
+All members are required to be respectful of other TAC members and perspectives raised throughout the process. • Consultants of the Public Utilities Board are participating as observers.
 While they may provide guidance on the scope of matters to be included in the IRP, they will not provide substantive advice or recommendations on how Manitoba Hydro should meets its resource needs.